 First prize was presented to Georgia Skelton with her piece Fantasy Flight.
 The hat is an updated version of the 1920’s aviator cap constructed using a recycled jumper and sunglasses to create a modern piece.
 The judges said “This piece is very clever!
 It is such an innovative use of materials with a strong sustainability approach.
 The design has transformed a traditional 20’s functional hat design into a modern day fashion piece.”

-Second prize was awarded to Belinda Osbourne of Peacock Millinery titled ‘Mayflower 1620’ inspired by the ship that took the Pilgrims to the New World (America) in 1620.
+Second prize was awarded to Belinda Osborne of Peacock Millinery titled ‘Mayflower 1620’ inspired by the ship that took the Pilgrims to the New World (America) in 1620.

-Millinery Association Patron Stephen Jones was invited to select the ‘Patrons Pick’ which was also awarded to Georgia Skelton with special mentions to Catherine Storm and Laura Dunnington of Contempromental.
+Millinery Association Patron, Stephen Jones, was invited to select the ‘Patron’s Pick’ which was also awarded to Georgia Skelton with special mentions to Catherine Storm and Laura Dunnington.

 Each entrant’s piece was professionally photographed by Lee Knowles Photographer from The Headshot Creative, hair and make-up by Natasha Martin of Adelaidemakeup and modelled by Celeste Ryan.
 The photoshoot was produced by a team led by Oksana Caretti in South Australia.